rhart-rup/Playstation-Store-Price-Drop-Alert/README.md

 * Track as many games as you want
 * Start and stop tracking games at any time.

 To track a game, you simply need the *game_id*.
 This can be found by navigating to the Playstation Store page for the game.
-The *game_id* is the text followng the last '/' of the url.
+The *game_id* is the text following the last '/' of the url.

 ![](https://github.com/rhart-rup/Playstation-Store-Price-Drop-Alert/blob/main/Graphics/game_ID%20example.png)